simas2024/Detector/README.md

 ### Run

-To run a sample object detection, you can use and download the `clip640x424.mov` file from my repository <link>.
+To run a sample object detection, you can use and download the `clip640x424.mov` file from my repository https://github.com/simas2024/Dataset.git.

 1. Open the Xcode project.
 2. Build the project with `⌘B`.